Last updated on August 17, 2026

 Share of Prairie Village rentals at each price point

-Average rent prices in Prairie Village have increased by 3% over the last month and have increased by 11% since last year.
+Average rent prices in Prairie Village have remained the same over the last month and have decreased by 2% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.